 Studies have provided evidence linking over-consumption of food to unhealthy weight gain.
 This led to the World Health Organization’s suggestion, in 2014, that limiting portion sizes could help reduce the risk of unhealthy weight gain.
 We live in an environment that promotes large portion sizes, it is therefore essential that we understand the fundamentals of portion control.

-Studies have also shown that individuals respond differently to palatable foods in large portions.
-High-calorie foods are more attractive in terms of taste and pleasure, compared to low-energy-dense foods such as fruit, vegetables, and lean protein.
-Children are especially susceptible to consuming larger than normal portions.
+With high-calorie foods being more attractive in terms of taste and pleasure, compared to low-energy-density foods such as fruit, vegetables and lean protein, children are especially susceptible to consuming larger than normal portions.
 Therefore, parents should be vigilant and watch over portion sizes for high-energy-dense foods as a strategy to promote healthier eating habits.

 Portions keep getting bigger

 Compared to the 1950s, the portion sizes have significantly increased.
 The US National Heart, Lung and Blood Institute tracked American consumer trend changes.
 For example, a typical burger size has increased from 333 kcal to 590 kcal and chips (French fries) from 210 kcal to 610 kcal.
 The issue is that as the trends have changed, the general population has become familiar with these larger portion sizes as normal or typical.
 Some also argue that this exposure to larger portion sizes leads to people expecting larger portion sizes.
 (Keep in mind that these increases come together with a less and less active society.)